QuaCaTeam/quaca/docs/tutorials/mainfile.md

 add_subdirectory("Tutorial")
 ```
 This tells CMake to consider this folder when building the executables.
-Next create a file inside the `Tutorial/` folder called `tutorial.cpp` and write the following inside it.
+Next create a file inside the `Tutorial/` folder called `tutorial.cpp` containing the following lines of code:
 ```cpp
 #include "Quaca.h"
 #include <iostream>